Before dawn, in mid-winter, the snow fell silently through the bitter cold air.

 Having completed his preparations, he hefted his traveling pack and the box onto his back and left the room.

 It all began with a single oddly-colored beech tree.
-Or rather, he began from the first time Hyouchuu took note of a single tree in a grove of beech trees in his home town.
+Or rather, it began with the first time Hyouchuu took note of a tree in a grove of beech trees in his home town.

 That was ten years ago.

 Hyouchuu was born in Kei province, in the northern quarter of the kingdom.
-His home town was further north, in the mountains near the border.
-He was raised in a poor village not blessed by a favorable climate.
+He grew up in a town further to the north, in the mountains near the border.
+It was a poor village not blessed by a favorable climate.
 He paid his own way to secondary school and from there advanced to the provincial academy.
 Good fortune smiled upon him.
 In his mid-thirties he became an imperial minister.

 He was appointed a conservation officer in the Ministry of Earth, with the rank of squire.
 Although technically a mid-ranked minister, he was a minor official in the bureaucracy at the lowest level.

 The beech had shed its leaves.
-On the wintry mountains, the branches reached into the frigid air.
+The branches reached into the frigid air blanketing the wintry mountains.
 A stream ran through the grove, coursing through a narrow gulch and over a small waterfall.
-He used to go fishing in the pool at the base of the waterfall when he was a kid.
+When he was a kid, he used to go fishing in the pool at the base of the waterfall.
 Surrounded by the low cliff walls and beech grove, it was a cozy place.

 The end of one branch facing the cliff wall sparkled as if covered by fresh frost.